Loki-Astari/loki-astari.github.io/source/_posts/2013-11-18-so-you-want-to-learn-c-plus-plus-part-2.markdown

     }
 ```

 An additional technique to shorten namespace prefixes are namespace alias.
-These are very useful when things are nested inside multiple namespaces (or have very long unhelpful names)
+These are very useful when things are nested inside multiple namespaces' (or have very long unhelpful names)
 ``` cpp alias.cpp
     #include <boost/numeric/ublas/vector.hpp>